Arizona Snowbowl, Arizona

 |Number of visits||1|

 We weren’t expecting much because of the location and when you look at the trail map it’s not that impressive, but we were actually very surprised at how great it was.
-The week before we arrived they had gotten about 3-feet of snow, and the coverage was great with a 77-inch base.
+Well, the stars were aligned for us.
+The week before we arrived, they had gotten about 3-feet of snow, and the coverage was great with a 77-inch base.
 Also, after a long battle with the local tribes, they finally were able to install snowmaking recently, so even the lower elevations were well-covered.

 The resort has one of the largest beginner slopes we’ve ever seen on the lower-left of the trail map.
 Luckily this is where most of the people were.
 It was a Friday and in the afternoon a whole bunch of (I’m assuming local) skiers arrived and most of them were renting equipment.